Auto-apply basecurves camera model specific instead of maker specific, if availiable

 I guess the tests done during the raw opening must consider that the curve is already affected.
 Is it simply because the xmp file already exists?

 I provided the following XMP files:

 - Created by dk and modified by dt

-#4 Updated by Jean-Pierre Verrue about 4 years ago
+#4 Updated by Jean-Pierre Verrue over 4 years ago

 I have uploaded the corresponding XMP files at the same place : http://moisson.free.fr/darktable/